lsst-ts/ts_tma_tma-documentation_verifications_lts-103-mcs/README.md

 ### 3.10.9.1 Telemetry Topics

 There is a configuration file shared by the CSC and the MCS, where the telemetry topics are defined.
+Telemetry has been extensively tested.

 ### 3.10.9.1.1 Telemetry Timing

 The forementioned topic configuration file includes a field for defining the update frequency of the topic.
+This has been extensively tested.

 ## 3.10.10 Events